framevuerk/framevuerk/README.md

 // If you handle styles with webpack, import this.
 Else you can include this via <link rel="stylesheet">
 import 'framevuerk/dist/framevuerk.css'

-// PersianDate package, just if you want active more features for fvDatepicker import PersianDate from 'persian-date' Framevuerk.use('persian-date', PersianDate)
+// IDate package, just if you want support jalaali dates for fvDatepicker import IDate from 'idate'
+Framevuerk.use('idate', IDate)

 // Hammer package, just if you want active touch actions support import Hammer from 'hammerjs'